Occupational Safety and Health Administration (OSHA), Labor.

 Comments and submissions are posted without change at http://www.regulations.gov.
 Therefore, OSHA cautions commenters about submitting personal information such as social security numbers and dates of birth.
-Although all submissions are listed in the http://www.regulations.gov index, some information (e.g., copyrighted material) is not publicly available to read or download through this Web site.
+Although all submissions are listed in the http://www.regulations.gov index, some information (e.g., copyrighted material) is not publicly available to read or download from this Web site.
 All submissions, including copyrighted material, are available for inspection and copying at the OSHA Docket Office.
 Information on using the http://www.regulations.gov Web site to submit comments and access the docket is available at the Web site's “User Tips” link.
-Contact the OSHA Docket Office for information about materials not available through the Web site and for assistance in using the Internet to locate docket submissions.
+Contact the OSHA Docket Office for information about materials not from the Web site, and for assistance in using the Internet to locate docket submissions.

 V. Authority and Signature

 David Michaels, Ph.D., MPH, Assistant Secretary of Labor for Occupational Safety and Health, directed the preparation of this notice.
 The authority for this notice is the Paperwork Reduction Act of 1995 (44 U.S.C.
 3506 et seq.) and Secretary of Labor's Order No. 1-2012 (77 FR 3912).

 Signed at Washington, DC, on September 26, 2016.